gohugoio/hugo/content/templates/terms.md

 taxonomy.
 This is different from the [list template](/templates/list/) as that template is a list of content, whereas this is a list of meta data.

+Note that a taxonomy terms page can also have a content file with frontmatter,  see [Source Organization]({{< relref "overview/source-directory.md#content-for-home-page-and-other-list-pages" >}}).

 ## Which Template will be rendered?
 Hugo uses a set of rules to figure out which template to use when rendering a specific page.